YousefKullab/Final-Pro-CS50x/README.md

 ### main

-main.py >>> From main file you start run the flask website.
+main.py: From this file you start run the flask website.

 ### instance

-instance folder >>> It is created automatically when the site starts, and it creates a database for the site.
+instance folder: It is created automatically when the site starts, and it creates a database for the site.

 ### JoBa

 ### requirements

-requirements >>> It is just a text document containing some of the libraries used within the project.
+requirements.txt: It is just a text document containing some of the libraries used within the project.

 // Software Engineer Joseph .